mlcommons/medperf/docs/concepts/container_components.md

 tar -czf additional_files.tar.gz -C <path_to_the_additional_files_folder> .
 ```

-This will create the `additional_files.tar.gz` archive that can then be hosted and its URL should be provided to the container submission command.
+This will create the `additional_files.tar.gz` archive that can then be hosted and its URL should be provided to the container/model submission command.

 ## See Also